yashikaadesai/abm-cat-simulation/ProjectDiscussionAndPlanning.md

 4. Our overall goals for this project are to create an accurate and efficient model that shows cat behavior.
 To meet these goals, we will work together as a group to continually make progress on our project.
 We will ask questions when needed and create realistic goals for ourselves to keep track with.

 # Everyone
-Find a least two datasets
-Everyone works on the code
-- Everyone is in charge of picking one cat to test the given data on
-- Based on the data collected we will compare all tested cats
+We will all be working on the code developing our cats to start and adding personality traits Adding and creating the simulization visualization to fit idea that we would like

 Shanze
 - assist in presentation/abstract
+- Work on code

 Yashika
-- assist in presentation
+- assist in presentation/abstract
+- - Work on code

 Carla
-- Make and finalize the presentation
+- assist in presentation/abstract
+- Work on code overall start creating data/ main idea

 Ebise
-- Making and finalizing the abstract
+- assist in presentation/abstract
+- - Work on code